This guide will help you find the 10 best corn mazes in the Vancouver area for 2024.

 Activities: The giant Glendale Acres Corn Maze celebrates 25 years.
 There are other farm experiences as well: Pumpkin Patch, Bubble Bar, hay rides, giant jumping pillow, pedal cart track, corn sandbox, sports zone, picnic and fireside pit areas, giant slide, sound garden and more.

 Pick up a locally grown pumpkin.
 Prices vary.
-The corn maze opens August 12 until October 31.
+The corn maze opens from mid August 12 until October 31.

 Hours: Open now.
 Order tickets online.